What Is a Personal Guarantee for a Business Loan? Everything You Need To Know

 Collateral-Based Financing

 While this approach protects personal assets, it does carry risks.
 If the business defaults, the lender can seize and sell the collateral to recover the outstanding balance.
-Secured loans are ideal for businesses that own valuable assets and want to avoid putting their personal finances on the line.
+Secured loans are ideal for businesses that own valuable assets and want to protect their personal assets from risk.

 SBA Loan Programs